 Temporary work visas

 There are many different types of work visas provided by the U.S. Department of Homeland Security each year.
-The two visas that seasonal businesses in Maine deal with most frequently are H-2B and J-1 visas.
+The types of visas that seasonal businesses in Maine deal with most frequently are H-2A, H-2B and J-1 visas.

 H-2B Visa